mi32dogs/silverstripe-seo-images/README.md

-# Optimised images for SilverStripe
+# Creates Optimised images for SEO in SilverStripe

-This Module is a combination of Ralph Slooten's [axllent/silverstripe-image-optimiser](https://github.com/axllent/silverstripe-image-optimiser) and Bastian Fritsch's [nomidi/silverstripe-webp-image](https://github.com/nomidi/silverstripe-webp-image)
+This Module is an extension of Ralph Slooten's [axllent/silverstripe-image-optimiser](https://github.com/axllent/silverstripe-image-optimiser).

-This module automatically optimise, compress and generates WebP images from both uploaded as well as any resampled (cropped, scaled etc) images in SilverStripe.
+This module automatically optimise, compress and generates an WebP images from both uploaded as well as any resampled (cropped, scaled etc) images in SilverStripe.

 Images (JPG, PNG & GIF) are automatically optimised, provided you have the correct binaries installed (see "Installation" below) and it also generates WebP images for all optimized and compressed (JPG & PNG) images.
 More Information about webp images [https://developers.google.com/speed/webp/](https://developers.google.com/speed/webp/)